 In September 2006, the FASB issued SFAS 157, "Fair Value Measurements".
-SFAS 157 defines fair value, establishes a framework for measuring fair value in GAAP and expands disclosures about fair value measurements.
+SFAS 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles (GAAP) and expands disclosures about fair value measurements.
 SFAS 157 is effective for fiscal years beginning after November 15, 2007 and interim periods within those fiscal years.
 We are currently evaluating the effect that the adoption of SFAS 157 will have on our financial position and results of operations.